Joykinuthia/yolo/README.md

 - The backend deployment connects to MongoDB using the internal ClusterIP service.
 - Three replicas of the backend ensure availability and load balancing.

+**Step 3: Frontend**
+`kubectl apply -f manifests/frontend-service.yml` `kubectl apply -f manifests/frontend-deployment.yml`

+- The frontend connects to the backend service via its internal ClusterIP.
+- The LoadBalancer service provides a public IP for accessing the application in a browser.

+**Alternatively**: Deploy all resources at once using:

+`kubectl apply -f manifests/`